consbio/landscapesim/README.md

 for modifying parameters for existing STSMs, allowing users to experiment and compare different scenario outcomes from customized, web-based applications.

+# Developer Documentation
+See the [wiki](https://github.com/consbio/landscapesim/wiki) within this repo!

 # Why?
 We needed to provide a reusable and extendable interface that transports information easily to incorporate STSM models into web-based tools for landscape managers and researchers.
 This allows us to drive visualization tools for the web while utilizing